 The first Bahá’í organization in Boston was founded in 1899.
 Over the past 100 years, the Baha’i community has expanded to include a dedicated religious center in the South End, several smaller groups throughout Greater Boston, and Bahá’í student clubs at local colleges and universities.
 The Bahá’í faith, guided by the writings of Baha’u’llah (1817-1892), centers on the unity and dignity of mankind across religious, social, ethnic, and geographic borders.
-In addition to regular devotional gatherings, Bahá’í practitioners regularly participate in educational outreach, social advocacy, and community building efforts to serve the entire Greater Boston community.
+In addition to attending regular devotional gatherings, Bahá’í practitioners often participate in educational outreach, social advocacy, and community building efforts to serve the entire Greater Boston community.

 History of the Boston Bahá’í Community

 The first Bahá’í in Boston, Mrs. Kate C. Ives, arrived to the city from Chicago in 1899.
 By 1905, the small band of Bahá’ís in Boston was holding regular meetings, and in 1908 the first Bahá’í governing board was elected.
 During His visit to the United States in 1912, ‘Abdu’l-Bahá, the son of Bahá’u’lláh, visited Boston and gave a series of addresses on various themes of spiritual import.
 ‘Abdu’l-Bahá’s visit provided a powerful impulse to the growth and activities of the burgeoning Bahá’í community in Greater Boston.